swiftlang/sourcekit-lsp/Documentation/Modules.md

 A connection to or from a SourceKit-LSP server.
 Since message parsing can fail, it needs to handle errors in some way and the design decision here is to use SKLogging, which hardcodes `org.swift.sourcekit-lsp` as the default logging subsystem and thus makes the module unsuitable for generic clients.

-### LSPTestSupport

-FIXME: Merge this module with SKTestSupport

 ### SemanticIndex

 Contains the interface with which SourceKit-LSP queries the semantic index, adding up-to-date checks on top of the indexstore-db API.
 Also implements the types that manage background indexing.